Gani-24/Amfoss-tasks-sem3-/README.md

 My name is Sai Ganesh K, I am from Bangalore,Karnataka.
 This is my 2nd time applying, i had applied last year.
 I belive i have become better than my previous year self and can do even better with the club, I havent been wasting my time since the last time i applied.
 I have worked on projects and even currently working on one.
 Learnt some skills, I am working with Flutter as my personal project and have been doing good in that as well.
 I have a good laid out plan in the developement area and believe joining this club would help me a lot and vice versa with my contributions.

+Issues
+- due to some personal issues i didnt have time to arrange my other repo or work on task-09, so i created a new one today and added all the files which i had done till today.